soap-dispersed/time-series-project/README.md

 ### Next Steps

-Given more time, I would examine additional features as drivers of product demand.
-Some factors that I would expect to have significant influence include:
+Given more time, we would like to:

-    - regional effects on profits
+- explore regional effects on profits
-    - regional effects on profits per market
+- explore regional effects on profits per market category
 - explore office supplies as a secondary contender for expansion
-    - predict 2018 values using time-series-analysis
+- use time-series-analysis to predict 2018 profits, both with and without implementing our recommendations

-These features could be explored directly, through visualization and statistical testing, or they could be identified through automated features selection techniques such as Recursive Feature Elimination.